Q – Can I plant my marigolds and geraniums yet?

 Q– How should I fertilize?

 A– We do not recommend fertilizing newly-planted perennials.
-Fertilize established plantings with organic fertilizer or aged manure or compost or with synthetic 5-10-5 or 5-10-10.
+Fertilize established plantings with organic fertilizer, aged manure, compost or synthetic 5-10-5 or 5-10-10.
+If soil is rich, additional fertilizer is not advised for perennials.

 Q– What should I do for my roses now?